Eberswalde Hoard

 The Eberswalde Hoard or Treasure of Eberswalde (Eberswalder Goldschatz or Goldfund von Eberswalde) is a Bronze Age hoard of 81 gold objects with a total weight of 2.59 kg.
 The largest prehistoric assembly of gold objects ever found in Germany, it is considered to be one of the most important finds from the Central European Bronze Age.
 Its production has been attributed to the Nordic Bronze Age culture.
-Today, it is in Russia, as part of the group of artifacts and works of art taken from Germany at the end of the Second World War.
+Today, it is in Russia, as part of the group of artifacts and works of art stolen from Germany at the end of the Second World War.